ETroll/python-intro-workshop/README.md

 ## Exercises

-I am a big believer in _Learning by Doing_, so this workshop does not have any presentation at all.
+I am a firm believer in _Learning by Doing_, so this workshop does not have any presentation at all.
 No slides!
 It is all about doing small exercises.

+//TODO: write exercise texts and solutions
  - Reverse word order
     - Pre existing file with a paragraph
     - IO